Rate of fusion using novel synthetic bone graft mixed with cellular allograft product in lumbar fusions

 Rationale and knowledge gap

-The capability of the bone graft to stimulate bone regeneration is determined by its osteogenicity (ability to form new bone), osteoinductivity (capacity for ingrowth of supportive structures), and osteoconductivity (capability to promote differentiation of mesenchymal stem cells to osteoblasts and chondroblasts via scaffolding structural properties) (4).
+The capability of the bone graft to stimulate bone regeneration is determined by its osteogenicity (ability to form new bone), osteoinductivity (capacity for ingrowth of supportive structures), and osteoconductivity (capability to promote differentiation of mesenchymal to osteoblasts and chondroblasts via scaffolding structural properties) (4).
 Iliac crest autografts have long been regarded as the “gold standard” bone graft material for lumbar interbody fusions as they possess all three characteristics of a suitable bone graft, are easily accessible from the fusion site, and provide a sufficient amount of graft (1,5).
 However, iliac crest autografts face scrutiny due to the high risk of morbidity posed by the procedure.
 Post-procedural side effects include numbness and chronic pain at the harvest site, and disability that interferes with activities of daily living (5).
-These post-operative sequelae have incentivized the creation of graft material from allogeneic or synthetic sources.
+These post-operative sequelae have incentivized the creation of graft material from allogeneic or synthetic sources or a combination thereof.

 Objective

-This study aims to observe how the allograft mixture will affect the rate of arthrodesis in patients undergoing lumbar interbody and lateral mass fusions.
+This study aims to observe how the synthetic and cellular allograft mixture will affect the rate of arthrodesis in patients undergoing lumbar interbody and lateral mass fusions.
 Secondary objectives of the study were to compare the effect of non-modifiable and modifiable risk factors on the arthrodesis rate and to evaluate pre-operative and post-operative radiographic parameters.
 We present this article in accordance with the STROBE reporting checklist (available at https://jss.amegroups.com/article/view/10.21037/jss-24-87/rc).

 Methods